The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

 Review your home’s needs: do you anticipate mobility upgrades?
 Do you have valuables needing scheduled coverage?
-Do you have basement/back-up risk?
+Do you have a basement/back-up risk?
 Tailor your insurance accordingly.

 -

-12. A Word from Us ✨
+12. A Word from Us

 If you’d like assistance crafting a comparison grid, a home-insurance checklist for seniors, or a customised review workbook for your clients or yourself, just let us know — we’re happy to help.

-In the meantime: take action today.
-Home-insurance isn’t something you recap in 10 years — it’s something you lock in now, when the home is in good shape, when mobility is strong, and when you can secure the best pricing and features.
+In the meantime, take action today.
+Home insurance isn’t something you recap in 10 years — it’s something you lock in now, when the home is in good shape, when mobility is strong, and when you can secure the best pricing and features.

 Thank you for reading this article on AARP Home Insurance by The Hartford, brought to you by Sun Insurance & Financial.
+(310) 860-5000 |

 #AARPHomeInsurance #SeniorHomeCoverage #HomeownersInsurance #LegacyProtection #BundlingHomeAuto #AgingInPlace #NewForOldCoverage #TheHartford #SunInsuranceFinancial #HomeInsuranceChecklist